-My eyes bulged.
-I estimated the inside of the dumpster was roughly eight-feet long by five-feet wide.
+The sudden terror in my eyes ranged from mild alarm to the outright panic of reincarnating as a speed bump in a Wal-Mart parking lot.
+I quickly estimated the inside of the dumpster was roughly eight-feet long by five-feet wide.
 Within seconds, the one-hundred-fifty-pound dog that had chased me four blocks and had almost torn my face off would soon be occupying the same space with me — a space that seemed infinitesimally cramped, like an outhouse in a flea circus.

 I silently screamed into my brain — get the fuck out! — and with both hands grasping the edge of the dumpster, flung myself over the side and rolled onto the ground, stopping at the feet of my new acquaintances.
 They looked down at me in disbelief.

-“Would you mind telling me what you were doing in my trash dumpster?” the father finally asked.
+“Would you mind telling me what you were doing in my dumpster?” the father finally asked.

 “Do you see that dog over there?”
 I said, still gazing up at them.
 “Well, it just tried to make a late-night snack out of me.”

 The father shot a spindly arm down to hoist me up.
 I pulled a penlight from my pocket and trained it on the body of the dog, which remained motionless.

 “Have you ever seen that ugly beast around here before?”
 I asked the father.

 “It could be the Cunningham’s Rottweiler,” the father said, wrapping a thin appendage around the back of his neck, then reaching up to scratch his antenna.
 “They live just up the street.
 They had wanted a guard dog to ward off burglars.”

 “Well, midnight prowler was apparently on the menu tonight,” I said, my sarcastic riposte not getting the snare shot I anticipated.